 You might avoid using public transport as there are too many germs, too many unsafe things you would have to touch, too many people who may brush up against you or cough and spread germs.

 Things that you can’t touch when out and about

-Door, handles, anything really that will be touched on a regular basis by the public.
+Door handles, anything really that will be touched regularly by the public.
 You will find your own way around this.